The Sound of Salvation

 "Lights to level four, zones one through three."

 Bright light flooded every nook and cranny of the living room, kitchen, dining room, and the hallway leading to the bedrooms.
 Charlie pushed away from the front door.
 If he didn't get to the sofa, he feared he'd collapse right there, immobile for the rest of the night.
-With leaden legs, he shuffled towards the couch.
+With leaden legs, he shuffled toward the couch.
 His energy evaporated with a couple of feet of space between him and his destination.
-As he fell, he managed to angle himself so that he landed on the plush cushions.
-His body started to shake, and he couldn't stop his teeth from clacking together.
+As he fell, he angled himself so that he landed on the plush cushions.
+His body shook, and he couldn't stop his teeth from clacking together.

 "Ig...
 I-ignite...f-fire."

 A blast of heat from the blower within the gas fireplace washed over him, and he sighed.
 He pulled the blanket that was draped across the back of the sofa over him and closed his eyes.
 He'd rest for just a minute.
-It didn't usually take long after these episodes for things to equalise.
-He should probably get up and take his meds, but right now it required too much effort to move.
+It rarely took long after these episodes for things to equalize.
+He should probably get up and take his meds, but right now, it required too much effort to move.
 He hated it when he had panic attacks.
 The stupidest thing could set him off, and, unfortunately, he never knew what would act as a trigger.
 But his home was safe.
 He knew that.
-He trusted that his brother had built him a true sanctuary-a place where all of the evil out there couldn't reach him.
+He trusted his brother had built him a true sanctuary—a place where all the evil out there couldn't reach him.

 Buy Now